-Neil Cunningham is in his 15th year as head women's soccer coach and ninth year as director of physical education at Washington and Lee in 2015.
+Neil Cunningham will be in his 16th year as head women's soccer coach and ninth year as director of physical education at Washington and Lee in 2016.
 He also serves as an Assistant Athletic Director.

 Five times Cunningham has led the Generals to the NCAA Tournament and three times he has guided W&L to an ODAC title.

 His 2009 team finished the year at 17-2-3 overall.
 Cunningham led the Generals to the second round of the NCAA Tournament, finishing the season ranked 10th in the final NSCAA Divsion III Poll.
 For the third time in his career, Cunningham was named the ODAC and NSCAA Division III South Region Coach of the Year.

 Cunningham's 2006 squad set new program standards in going 19-1-3 overall.
 The Generals advanced to the NCAA "Elite Eight" and were ranked 10th in the final NSCAA Division III Poll.
 W&L also led all of collegiate women's soccer with a miniscule 0.127 goals-against average.
 Following the season, Cunningham was named ODAC Coach of the Year and NSCAA Division III South Region Coach of the Year.

 His initial W&L team in 2001 posted an 11-4-1 overall record and advanced to the ODAC Tournament Semifinals.
 His second season resulted in a 17-2-3 overall record, the program's first ODAC Tournament title, and the first-ever bid to the NCAA Tournament where the Generals advanced to the South Regional Semifinals.
 Washington and Lee earned its first-ever national ranking that season and finished the campaign ranked 16th in Division III.
 For his efforts in 2002, Cunningham was voted the ODAC Coach of the Year, NSCAA Division III South Region Coach of the Year and Virginia College Division Coach of the Year.